compwron/front-end/notes.md

 I think that the bug where the wepay.service can't find a pridepocketUser on redirect and the above 'nav bar bug' are the same bug;
 	hit the database to get the pridepocket user whenever the page loads

+** the message you put on your donation can have no spaces ** this is not the expected behavior; you aren't going to post a 40 character word....